Headquarters of the United Nations: Early years

 The gardens at the United Nations headquarters were originally closed to the public, but were made publicly accessible in 1958.
 By 1962, the United Nations' operations had grown so much that the headquarters could not house all of the organization's operations.
 As a result, the UN announced its intention to rent office space nearby.
 The Children's Fund (UNICEF) and the United Nations Development Programme (UNDP) moved to leased office space three years later.
 The East River-Turtle Bay Fund, a civic group, proposed that the United Nations purchase a 3 acre tract located to the south of the headquarters, on the site of the Robert Moses Playground and the Queens–Midtown Tunnel ventilation building between 41st and 42nd Streets.
 The northern portion of the United Nations site remained largely undeveloped through the mid-1960s; a proposed skyscraper by Wallace K. Harrison was scrapped after the UN ran out of money and had to borrow $65 million from the United States government.
+In December 1964 members of the Cuban Nationalist Association, including the Novo brothers, fired a bazooka at the headquarters as Che Guevara was speaking, however they failed to hit their target.

 A radical proposal for redeveloping the area around the UN headquarters was proposed in 1968.
 It entailed closing First Avenue between 43rd and 45th Streets; constructing a new visitor center with two 44-story towers between 43rd and 45th Streets; and connecting the new visitor center with the existing headquarters via a public park.
 This plan was presented to the New York City government in 1969, but was ultimately not acted upon.
 The main headquarters was expanded slightly from 1978 to 1981, including the construction of a new cafeteria and a slight expansion of the Conference Building.

 The UN staff continued to grow, and by 1969, the organization had 3,500 staff working in the New York headquarters.
 The UN rented additional space at 485 Lexington Avenue and in the Chrysler East complex, located three blocks west of the headquarters.
 It also announced its intention to build a new storage building between 41st and 42nd Streets.
 None of these properties would receive the extraterritorial status conferred on the original headquarters.
 One United Nations Plaza, an office building on 44th Street just outside the UN complex, was completed in 1975 with the United Nations Plaza Hotel on its upper stories.
 Another office tower outside the headquarters proper, Two United Nations Plaza, was completed in 1983.
 The new buildings were barely sufficient to accommodate the UN's demand for office space; the organization itself had expanded to 140 members by the 1970s.